Water Conservation

 - water shortages may result from unforeseen emergency situations such as earthquakes

-The recommended water conservation stage is posted and updated regularly on the Municipality’s Alerts and Advisories webpage.
+The Water Use Restrictions are posted and updated regularly on the Municipality’s Alerts and Advisories webpage.
 We may occasionally recommend increased stages of water conservation in specific water systems depending on the source and storage levels for that system.

 Creative water conservation methods for all Bowen Island Municipal water systems